 Unfortunately, we have heard that the PBC will stop processing a Pardon application if they hear the applicant has perished during the 6 to 12 month process.
 On January 14, 2016 an officer from the PBC explained that they will cancel the application if they hear that the applicant is deceased.
 For this reason, we no longer advise updating the PBC if the applicant has perished.

 An FPS Number is a FingerPrint Section Number, which is a number that is put on CPIC when you are fingerprinted after committing a criminal offense.
-We have very good reason to believe that all Passports are now encoded with an FPS (FingerPrint Section) number if you have a criminal record on CPIC at the time your Passport is processed.
+We have very good reason to believe that since 2008 all Passports have been encoded with an FPS (FingerPrint Section) number if you had a criminal record on CPIC at the time your Passport was processed.
+Getting a new Passport after getting a Pardon does not take the original FPS number off the Passport, which is ingrained into the barcode.

-No. At this time people who have been convicted of only 1 Summary offense (not including a Possession of Narcotics offense) or who have 1 DUI, Reckless Driving, Mischief, Possession of a Restricted Weapon, Illegal Possession of Firearm, Fail to Appear, Fail to Comply, and General Assault (Sec 266) offenses are allowed to enter the U.S. However, when multiple charges are on the record, spanning over a long period of time, some US Customs officers will deny entry and demand an I-192 Waiver application.
+No. At this time people who have been convicted of only 1 Summary offense (not including a Possession of Narcotics offense) or who have 1 DUI, Reckless Driving, Mischief, Possession of a Restricted Weapon, Illegal Possession of Firearm, Fail to Appear, Fail to Comply, and General Assault (Sec 266) offenses are allowed to enter the U.S. However, when multiple charges are on the record, spanning over a long period of time, or you have what appears to be an Indictable offense, you most certainly will be denied entry and required to submit an I-192 Waiver application.

 Yes, if you receive a Letter from the Parole Board saying they are proposing to deny your Pardon application due to recent negative police interactions, or they are proposing to revoke your pardon due to you having committed another criminal offense, for a fee we can assist you in writing a letter to the Parole Board within the 90 day time period.
 Please call us for more details.

 The Parole Board of Canada is now accepting Cannabis Record Suspensions.
-There is no filing fee to submit an application if you are willing to obtain all the required Records and then mail your application in.
+There is no filing fee to submit an application if you are willing to obtain all the required Records and then mail in your application.
 If you would like our assistance, for $249 plus GST, plus disbursements, our office will assemble all the required documents and submit them on your behalf.
 To apply online please complete our Cannabis Record Suspension Application.
-Note: Disbursements may include fingerprinting, in order to obtain a Criminal Record from the RCMP, or a Local Police Record, in order to see the Charge and Conviction date, as we need to prove the charge was for simple / minor possession of cannabis, and not some other narcotic.
+Note: Disbursements may include fingerprinting, in order to obtain a Criminal Record from the RCMP, a Local Police Record Check, in order to see the Charge and Conviction date, as we need to prove the charge was for simple / minor possession of cannabis, and not some other narcotic.
 Once the Parole Board of Canada purges the possession of cannabis conviction, the charge(s) will be removed from CPIC and APIS, meaning US Customs or any other agency will no longer see the conviction.
 Our service includes a Cover Letter explaining how to navigate US Customs and other customs officials.
+Note: According to the Criminal Code of Canada, which is what the Parole Board of Canada goes by, any other form of cannabis (concentrates such as hash or oil) is not considered “cannabis”.
+Furthermore, you are required to prove you were in possession of cannabis only by submitting a Local Police Records Check and Court Records, and if such Records have been destroyed, a Privacy Act Information Request is required, and if that fails, a Notarized Sworn Statement, all of which we can provide.

 As a Pardon client, we will send you a Draft Letter addressed to the Parole Board addressing the reasons they are making a Proposal to Deny your Pardon application.
 The Letter will be based on several factors including if you are married or single, working or in school, etc. The Letter will also come with some draft Character Reference Letters based on the same factors.
 If you are not good at writing letters, for an additinal fee we offer a Professional Proposal to Deny Letter Writing Service.
 We will get all pertinent information from you in a telephone interview and then write the Letter on your behalf.
 Our staff is very good at writing these letters and very rarely has the Parole Board denied a Pardon after getting a professionally written Letter.
 For more information, please contact us.